 6) She Had No Idea of the Dangers of Radioactivity

-Today, 117 years after the Curies’ discovery of Radium, even the public is kept well aware of the potential dangers associated with the exposure of the human body to radioactive elements.
+Today, more than 100 years after the Curies’ discovery of Radium, even the public is kept well aware of the potential dangers associated with the exposure of the human body to radioactive elements.
 Yet, from the very first years during which the scientists and their contemporaries were pioneering the study of radioactivity until the mid 1940s, little was concretely understood about both short and long-term health effects.

 7) Her Daughter Also Won the Nobel Prize

 The Curie family legacy is both poignant and appropriately accomplished.
 Irène and Frédéric Joliot had two children of their own, named Helene and Pierre, in honor of their incredible grandparents whose deaths were tragically premature.
-In turn, Marie’s grandchildren would both go on to distinguish themselves in the field of science as well.
+In turn, Curie's grandchildren would both go on to distinguish themselves in the field of science as well.
 Helene became a nuclear physicist and, at 88 years old, still maintains a seat on the advisory board to the French government.
 Pierre would go on to become a preeminent biologist.
-Today, at the age of 83, he is a researcher at the French National Center for Scientific Research and a member of the French Academy of Sciences.